 Unfortunately, the signal that conveyed was that it wasn’t particularly serious – a minor transgression.
 And I didn’t have to wait long for the consequences to unfold.
 Transferring between lessons, I heard a bellow across the main hall.

 A messenger had been sent to deliver threats.
-He (my attacker) was furious – he’d done nothing wrong, and I was now in serious trouble.
+He (my attacker) was furious – he’d done nothing wrong, so he believed, and I was now in serious trouble.
 He was going to wait for me and kill me.

 Given what had come before, I believed it.